Dynamical Complexity in Teleparallel Gauss-Bonnet Gravity: Introduction

-The exact cosmological solutions in teleparallel Gauss-Bonnet extension theory, with the selection of cosmological viable models, are obtained in Ref. \cite{Capozziello:2016eaz, Kadam:2023}.
+The exact cosmological solutions in teleparallel Gauss-Bonnet extension theory, with the selection of cosmological viable models, are obtained in Ref. \cite{Capozziello:2016eaz, Kadam2023}.
 The cosmological bouncing solutions are highlighted in the $f(T.T_G)$ formalism in Ref. \cite{delaCruz-Dombriz:2018nvt}.
 In the $f(T, T_G)$ gravity formalism, the reconstruction of the cosmological model is studied in \cite{delaCruz-Dombriz:2017lvj}.
 This theory also shows a confrontation with current observational data \cite{LOHAKARE2023101164}.
 The dynamical system is analyzed, and the field equations of $f(T, T_G)$ gravity are presented in Ref. \cite{Kofinas:2014aka}.
-The same approach has been used to analyze the phases of evolution of the Universe in different teleparallel settings such as in $f(T)$ gravity \cite{Duchaniya:2022rqu}, $f(T,\phi)$ gravity \cite{Otalora:2013dsa}, $f(T, B)$ gravity \cite{Franco:2020lxx, Franco:2021} and the other modified gravity theories \cite{Narawade:2022a, Agrawal:2023}.
-In this work, we shall analyze the evolution of the Universe through the dynamical system approach through the critical points and the behavior of the evolution parameters.
-The paper is organized as follows: We first start with an introduction to TG in Section~\ref{sec:intro_tg} where we review the background properties up to $f(T, T_G)$ gravity.
-In Section~\ref{Dynamicalanalysis}, we consider two forms of $f(T, T_G)$ has been considered Ref. \cite{Capozziello:2016eaz}.
+The same approach has been used to analyze the phases of evolution of the Universe in different teleparallel settings such as in $f(T)$ gravity \cite{Duchaniya:2022rqu, Mirza_2017}, $f(T,\phi)$ gravity \cite{Otalora:2013dsa}, $f(T, B)$ gravity \cite{Franco:2020lxx, Franco:2021} and the other modified gravity theories \cite{Narawade:2022a, Agrawal:2023}.
+In this work, we shall analyze the evolution of the Universe through the dynamical system approach by obtaining the critical points and the behavior of the evolution parameters.
+We will explain below how Gauss–Bonnet invariants derived from curvature differ from topological invariants derived from torsion in less than a total derivative.
+Then, the dynamical information in both representations is the same.
+This result indicates that the topological invariant can also regularize teleparallel torsion.
+The paper is organized as follows: We first start with an introduction to TG in Section~\ref{sec:intro_tg}, where we review the background properties up to $f(T, T_G)$ gravity.
+In Section~\ref{Dynamicalanalysis}, two forms of $f(T, T_G)$ have been considered Ref. \cite{Capozziello:2016eaz}.
 Then, in Subsections \ref{Model-I} and \ref{Model-II}, we introduce the dynamical system analysis for the mixed power law model and the sum of the separated power law model, respectively.
 We summarize our results in Section~\ref{sec:conclusion} and give our conclusion.